seamless-cicd/seamless-demo-notification/README.md

 Simulates a microservice architecture with 3 services that communicate with each other.
 The CI/CD pipeline enables us to update and deploy each one independently.

-1. API Gateway + React app hosting
+1. Payment Service
-2. Payment Service
+2. Notification Service

-3. Notification Service
+Both are intended to be deployed to a Fargate cluster and communicate via Service Connect.

-## This Repo is Microservice 3: Notification Service
+## This Repo is Microservice 2: Notification Service

 ### Has an Express app with 1 route: